 This “community” which school creates is known to many as what life should be like.
 Sadly, once they graduate, there’s nothing to keep their social ventures going.
 That’s why people end up in bars, coffee shops, and libraries (I had to).
 There’s nowhere else they can meet people or find new friends, and since they moved away from their hometown, they need these friends.

 (Why do people become depressed?
 They often cannot sustain a relationship with someone after high school, so they end up living along, eventually finding a wife, and living outside community, without the friends they need in this world.
 Friends hold you up when you don’t know what to do.
 They provide the perspective you’d never think of.
-This is why so many people relate to psychologists: they cannot be vulnerable more than one other person [their spouse would be this one] and eventually find this last resort.)
+This is why so many people relate to psychologists: they cannot be vulnerable with more than one other person [their spouse would be this one] and eventually find this last resort.)

 Of the many problems school poses nowadays, this is the most harmful to its graduates.
 It answers other questions, too: Why are we so alone?
 Why do some people have a drinking problem?
 Why is coffee the number one commodity?
 And so on.
 Interestingly, this problem has gotten better lately because of the Internet.
-I often write about how this global network can hurt so many parts of out lives, but in this one it can actually connect us.
+I often write about how this global network can hurt so many parts of our lives, but in this one it can actually connect us.
 I’ve met many people on the Internet in the past five years.
 It’s amazing how thriving the online communities are.
 The thing is, communication is fractured at the heart, and even though the Internet is one fix for the problem with community, it only introduces another issue.

 What’s the permanent fix then?
 How can we repair this formula for a generation?
 Is every man meant to attend college after high school?
 How can we stop our high school friends from leaving us and forcing us to move on?
 How, oh how, can we stop this circle we put our children in?
 There are so many questions it’s overwhelming.